 What is a contingency fee?

-When a lawyer works on a “contingency fee” basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
-If there are no rewards from your nursing home abuse lawsuit, you don’t pay the lawyer.
-We get paid if, and only if, you do.
+When a lawyer works on a contingency fee basis, they’re agreeing to accept a fixed percentage of any settlement or award from the lawsuit to cover their legal fees.
+If there are no rewards from your nursing home abuse lawsuit, you don’t pay.
+We only get paid if you do.

 What are the signs of nursing home abuse or neglect?

-Often, it’s hard to see nursing home abuse or neglect happening.
+It can be hard to spot cases of nursing home abuse or neglect.
 This is for a number of reasons.
-One could be that the staff are on their “best behavior” when there are visitors on site, but it could also be because nursing home residents are less verbal or are suffering from conditions like Alzheimer’s or dementia, which would make it hard for them to report to a relative what is happening to them.
-A nursing home abuse attorney is specially trained to find evidence that goes beyond even the physical appearance of a patient.
-If you see any of the following signs in a loved one, however, it’s important to call a nursing home abuse attorney immediately because often, it could be the difference between life and death for a nursing home patient.
+First off, you may not know what’s considered nursing home neglect or abuse.
+Or it could be that staff members are on their best behavior when visitors are present.
+It could also be because nursing home residents are often less verbal or are suffering from conditions like Alzheimer’s or dementia, which would make it hard for them to report to a relative what’s happening to them.

 - Heavy administration of medication or drugs

 - Extreme or rapid weight loss or gain